Learn why it’s safest for baby to follow the ABCs of safe sleep – Alone. Back. Crib. Every baby, every sleep!

 - Click here to view the Safe Sleep 101 video in Spanish, Arabic, Nepali, Somali, Burmese, Karen, or African French.

 - Click here to view the new Infant Safe Sleep Annual Training video for safe sleep educators.
+This training is also available on Ohio TRAIN under ID 1089507.

 Infant Safe Sleep Tips